Types of malware businesses must protect against

 Malware can have different forms and functions.
 Viruses, worms, trojans, rootkits, spyware, adware, ransomware and botware are all types of malware.

 All malware is, by design, intended to be intrusive.
-Malware seeks to infect, damage and immobilise computers, computer systems, computer networks, tablets, mobiles and laptops.
+Malware seeks to infect, damage and immobilise computers, computer networks, tablets, mobiles and laptops.
 With the sole aim of extorting money from the target organisation.

 Consequently, malware will seek to infiltrate and disrupt the target, by stealing, encrypting, deleting and hijacking severely hampering core functions to achieve its aim forcefully.